NaturaLog-space/Preservingbiologicalmass/README.md

 - Herbal Flavors such as mint, earl grey, camellia sinensis varieties, ginger, sage, lemongrass
 - Autumn Spice such as allspice, nutmeg, cardamom, cinnamon, cloves, saffron

 Create extracts using vodka or whiskey to add the spice for the autumn flavors or add essential oils of spices for a general emulsification in a blender.

+- A great way to make every customer stand out, every bottle is custom screen printed with the name of the receipient!

 # Update Living Packaging for Shipping Jams 9/8/23
 Agricultural waste into living self healing materials for packaging